MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ### Create IP address pools for the private and public VIP networks

+To create IP address pools for the private and public VIP networks, follow these steps:

 1. Right-click the private VIP logical network > **Create IP Pool**.
 2. Provide a **Name** and optional description for the IP Pool and ensure that the correct logical network is selected.